 - Article 16: All children have the right to privacy.

-The ‘Rights-Respecting School’ award (RRSA) will help our pupils to grow into confident, caring and responsible young citizens both in school and within the wider community.
-By learning about their rights, our children will also learn about the importance of respecting and standing up for the rights of others.
-Currently, we are thrilled that we have been awarded a Silver Accreditation (see below) and are working towards our Gold Award.
-Please see our evaluation form below.
+The ‘Rights-Respecting School’ approach helps our pupils to grow into confident, caring and responsible young citizens, both in school and within the wider community.
+By learning about their rights, our children also learn about the importance of respecting and standing up for the rights of others.
+Currently, we are thrilled that we have been awarded a Gold Accreditation (the highest award from UNICEF) which shows that children's rights are lived throughout our school.
+Please see our Gold report attached at the bottom for details of the outstanding work that happens in our school.

 Our pupils are encouraged to reflect on how their behaviour and actions affect those around them, which allows us to build and maintain a positive and safe learning environment for all, both in the classroom and around the school site.

 We really hope that you will feel able to support us and your child in continuing on our journey as a ‘Rights-Respecting School’.
-If you would like more information or if you would like to work as a parent/carer member of our ‘Rights Committee’ please come in and talk to Mrs Smith, our Year 4 teacher.
+If you would like more information or if you would like to work as a parent/carer member of our ‘Rights Committee’ please contact Mrs Smith, our Year 4 teacher.

 If you would like more information about the work of UNICEF or a Rights Respecting School then please visit: www.unicef.org.uk/rrsa.